Chadius/creatingsymmetry/README.md

 Rename the `data/formula.yml.example` file to see it in action.

+Look over [HERE](docs/common_options.md) to see common options used in every symmetry pattern file.

 ## Types of patterns
 **Rosette** patterns surround the center of the image, expanding outward forever.
 ![Transformed rainbow stripe image into rosette with 3 rotational symmetry](example/rainbow_stripe_rosette_1.png)